xhzdeng/crpn/README.md

     ln -s [path] VOCdevkit
     ```

-4. Download pre-trained ImageNet VGG-16 models.
+4. Download pretrained ImageNet VGG-16 model.
 You can find it at [Caffe Model Zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo)

 5. Train with YOUR dataset
     ```